skeeto/skeeto.github.com/_posts/2018-01-17-Debugging-Emacs-with-DTrace.markdown

-*Oh.* That's right. *This is the [same problem I ran into four years ago when writing EmacSQL][emacsql].* By default Emacs connects to subprocesses through a psuedo-terminal (pty).
+*Oh.* That's right. *This is the [same problem I ran into four years ago when writing EmacSQL][emacsql].* By default Emacs connects to subprocesses through a pseudo-terminal (pty).
 I called this a mistake in Emacs back then, and I still stand by that claim.
 The pty causes weird, annoying problems for little benefit: